vuescape/vuescape-sample/README.md

 1) (Fork and) Clone the repo
 2) Pull down the vuescape submodule.
 From the root directory: git submodule update --init
+3) Install dependencies by running: npm install
-3) To build and start the application: npm run sample:start
+4) To build and start the application: npm run sample:start

 If need to update to latest vuescape (e.g. if vuescape was updated and you want the latest changes): git submodule update --remote --merge